ThomasFinnern/LangMan4DevProject/Documentation/J!4x/subProjects/subProjects.md

 Defines the path an name of the manifest file

 (3) Lang on joomla path
 See above (3) On J path.
-This can not be changes as it it detected when **Detect details** button is pressed in project view
+This can not be changed as it is detected when **Detect details** button is pressed in project view

-(4) Instal file name
+(4) Install file name

+The script file used on install does contain language translation IDs.
+It is searched when **Detect details** button is pressed in project view

-(5) Parent project (ID) ????
+(5) Parent project (ID) ???
 Todo rename

+The parent project id is the link to the parent prject which may contain several sub projects

 (6) Twin ID

-For future feature separate source and destination sub projects
+Reserved for a future feature which uses separate source and destination sub projects